Exercise Physiology

 Only current undergraduate students majoring in exercise physiology at FSU may apply to the combined bachelor’s/master’s pathway.

-Students must complete the following courses in preparation for upper-division coursework in the major.
+Students must complete the following courses (C- or higher) in preparation for upper-division coursework in the major.
 All of the following may also apply toward General Education and/or major coursework.
 (See section on “Grades and Continuation Requirements.”)

 Course # | Hours | Name |